WorkMaze/JUST.net/README.md

 ## Array looping

 In some cases we don't want to copy the entire array to the destination JSON.
 We might want to transform the array into a different format, or have some special logic for each element while setting the destination JSON.
+Also we might want to traverse all properties of an object, just like in JavaScript, and perform some tranformation over values.
+When applying JsonPath over looped properties beware that each property/value will be considered an object (note the two dots in the example below \[$..sounds\]).
 For these cases we would use array looping.

 These are the functions provided for this pupose: